hollowstrawberry/PolyConverter/extras/readme.txt

 When you run PolyConverter.bat, all .layout files in the current folder will be converted into .json files.
 Then you can edit them as much as you like.

-When you run the program again, all the changes you made in the .json files will be applied to the .layout files.
+By pressing Enter to run the program again, all the changes you made in the .json files will be applied to the .layout files.
 A backup of the original .layout file (before any changes) will be created the first time.
-You can run the program again every time you want to apply any new changes.
+You can keep applying your changes as many times as you want without closing the window.